Matthias Buchinger: Biography

-Buchinger's musical skills included the ability to play a half-dozen musical instruments including the dulcimer, hautboy, trumpet, and flute and several of his own invention.
+Buchinger's musical skills included the ability to play a half-dozen musical instruments including the dulcimer, hautboy, trumpet, and flute, and several of his own invention.

 Family

 Buchinger was married four times and had 14 children.
-His first three wives (Elsche Shoomaker, Margeth Afsawein, Ann Catharin Kemchmeyer) all died shortly after giving birth and his fourth wife, Ann Elizabeth Teys outlived him.
+His first three wives (Elsche Shoomaker, Margeth Afsawein, Ann Catharin Kemchmeyer) all died shortly after giving birth and his fourth wife, Ann Elizabeth Teys, outlived him.

 Legacy

 The Metropolitan Museum of Art presented 16 of his graphic works in a historical show entitled, "Wordplay: Matthias Buchinger's Drawings From the Collection of Ricky Jay".
 Jay, a magician and "collector of antique marvels", tracked down Buchinger's works for more than 30 years.
 He chronicled his pursuit of all things Buchinger in a book called Matthias Buchinger: 'The Greatest German Living' by Ricky Jay, Whose Peregrinations in Search of the 'Little Man of Nuremberg' Are Herein Revealed.

+An artwork by Buchinger was featured on the BBC television programme, Flog It!, filmed at RAF Hendon (Series 14, Episode 18).
+The piece sold at Chiswick Auctions in London for £600.